Bhoothnath Returns: Plot

 The story continues from the previous film.

-Kailash Nath, also known as Bhoothnath, enters the Bhoothworld, where he is mocked and questioned about his abilities as a ghost as he was unsuccessful in scaring any children.
-To redeem himself, he returns to India, where he tries his best to scare children but is unsuccessful with his attempts as the children have become strong physically, mentally, and verbally.
+Kailash Nath, also known as Bhoothnath, enters the Bhoothworld, where he is mocked and questioned about his abilities as a ghost, as he was unsuccessful in scaring any children.
+To redeem himself, he returns to India, where he tries his best to scare children but is unsuccessful, as the children have become strong physically, mentally and verbally.
 However, a boy named Akhrot can see him in his true form.
-Akhrot is not scared of Bhoothnath but helps him scare a few children; in return, he asks Bhoothnath to act scared of him and to run away from a haunted house while he chants mantras in front of the children, so that they can accept him on their cricket team.
+Akhrot is not scared of Bhoothnath, but helps him scare a few children; in return, he asks Bhoothnath to act scared of him and to run away from a haunted house while he chants mantras in front of the children, so that they can accept him on their cricket team.

-Bhoothnath decides to help Akhrot further by helping him earn money by giving ghosts living in under-construction high rises peace by fulfilling the wishes they were still staying back on Earth as ghosts for; in the process, they come to know why the ghosts died and help their families get insurance money by scaring corrupt insurance officers, further learning in this process about Bhau, a former criminal who is now a corrupt politician.
-Seeing the amount of corruption in India, and encouraged by Akhrot, Bhoothnath decides to contest the upcoming elections.
-Soon, the rivalry between Bhoothnath and Bhau heats up, to the extent that Bhoothnath sacrifices his powers to win.
+Bhoothnath decides to help Akhrot further by helping him earn money by giving ghosts living in under-construction high-rises peace by fulfilling the wishes that kept them on Earth as ghosts; in the process, they come to know why the ghosts died and help their families get insurance money by scaring corrupt insurance officers, further learning about Bhau, a former criminal who is now a corrupt politician.
+Seeing the extent of corruption in India, and encouraged by Akhrot, Bhoothnath decides to contest the upcoming elections.
+Soon, the rivalry between Bhoothnath and Bhau intensifies, to the extent that Bhoothnath sacrifices his powers to win.
 One day before the elections, a rally is to be held by Bhoothnath to encourage a high turnout on election day.
-Bhau's men threaten to kill Akhrot unless he prevents the rally from happening, but Akhrot refuses and is ready to face the consequences.
+Bhau's men threaten to kill Akhrot unless he prevents the rally from taking place, but Akhrot refuses and is prepared to face the consequences.

-On the day of the rally, Bhau's men injure Akhrot grievously for his non-compliance, which causes Bhoothnath to leave his rally to attend to Akhrot in the hospital.
+On the day of the rally, Bhau's men grievously injure Akhrot for his non-compliance, which causes Bhoothnath to leave his rally to attend to Akhrot in hospital.
 He goes to the Bhoothworld and begs for Akhrot's life.
 They tell him that if Bhoothnath wins the election, they will spare Akhrot's life.
-Meanwhile, Bhau uses Bhoothnath's absence at the rally to his advantage and tries to influence the audience to vote for him.
+Meanwhile, Bhau uses Bhoothnath's absence from the rally to his advantage and tries to persuade the audience to vote for him.
 However, on election day, the majority of the public votes for Bhoothnath.
-The next day, Bhootnath sees Akhrot's heartbeat rising and realizes that he won the election.
-The film ends with Akhrot regaining consciousness and everybody celebrating the success of Bhoothnath.
+The next day, Bhootnath sees Akhrot's heartbeat rising and realises that he won the election.
+The film ends with Akhrot regaining consciousness and everybody celebrating Bhoothnath's success.